47th Annual Black Student Union Scholarship Pageant

-The Black Student Union held its first Scholarship Pageant in 1970 as a way to showcase, embrace, and celebrate African and African-American history and culture through student talents.
+The Black Student Union held its first Scholarship Pageant in 1970 as a way to showcase, embrace and celebrate African and African-American history and culture through student talents.
 Over the years, the Black Student Scholarship Pageant has transformed into a cultural avenue.
 The Pageant highlights outstanding African and African-American students who are actively engaged on campus and in the community.
 In addition, the Black Student Scholarship Pageant calls attention to the idea that Black history is American history.
-This belief serves as an instrument for the personal growth of the contestants in addition to communal growth for the Black Student Union organization and the community.
+This belief serves as an instrument for the personal growth of the contestants as well as communal growth for the Black Student Union organization and the community.

 The Black Cultural Center Open House

 The BCC open house is designed to introduce the BCC as “The Gathering Place” to the entire campus.
 Attendees may:

 - browse the resource area,

 - enjoy refreshments.

 This event is usually scheduled for early September.